Canadians using fewer credit cards but balances higher, report says

 In its quarterly Industry Insights report released Wednesday, the credit-monitoring agency TransUnion revealed that Canadians used 800,000 fewer open and active credit cards in 2016.
 But the country’s total balances still grew 3.3 per cent last year to $94.2-billion.
 On an individual level, the average credit-card balance grew 2.3 per cent year-over-year to $4,094 in the fourth quarter.

-TransUnion suggests that Canadians are becoming more loyal to the credit cards they have, which could have positive spinoff for consumers – who could benefit from increased access to credit as providers compete for their business.
+TransUnion suggests that Canadians are becoming more loyal to the credit cards they have, in part thanks to competition among rewards programs.
+This could have positive spinoff for consumers, who could benefit from increased access to credit as providers compete for their business.

-“The increase in card usage was universal across all consumer credit risk tiers, and as a result, some lenders appear to be increasing credit lines to their customers to capitalize on this loyalty effect,” said Chris Dias, TransUnion Canada’s senior vice-president of product innovation and analytics, in a statement.
-“We may expect more lenders to evaluate increasing credit lines to cardholders in response to this higher demand.”
+Fewer cards in circulation reverses credit-card trends in recent years, said Chris Dias, TransUnion Canada’s senior vice-president of product innovation and analytics, in an interview.
+This has helped boost competition among card providers an “unprecedented” amount.
+“Lenders are actually having to compete for that dollar, and they’re doing so by incentives and offers,” Mr. Dias said.

+The agency found that higher balances were being incurred across all consumer credit risk tiers, pushing credit limits upward – which TransUnion believes will continue in response to increased card loyalty.

 Delinquency rates went up “modestly” across Canada, with a 90-plus-day credit-card delinquency rate at 4.21 per cent in 2016’s fourth quarter.
 That’s up 3.2 per cent from the same period in 2015.